-- All major cryogenic work will be done at ENIWETOK ATOLL. - k.
-The Army Task Group will be required to provide base facilities for approximately 2000 other task force personnel. - The command ship will be positioned within VHF communications range of ENYU ISLAND during the BIKINI operations. - m.
+- j.
+All major crycgenic work will be done at ENIWETOK ATOLL. - k.
+The Army Task Group will be required to provide base facilities for approximately 2000 other task force personnel. - 1.
+The command ship will be positioned within VHF communications range of ENYU ISLAND during the BIKINI operations. - m.
 Inflight refueling operations will not be conducted.
 During all shots at BIKINI, except KOON, the airstrip on ENINMAN ISLAND group may be used for emergency landing.
-The airstrip on ROI ISLAND, KWAJALEIN ATOLL, will be available for emergency landing. - During shots and rehearsals, command of joint task force air operations will be exercised through the CIC of the command ship.
+The airstrip on ROI ISLAND, KWAJALEIN ATOLL, will be available for emergency landing. - n.
+During shots and rehearsals, command of joint task force air operations will be exercised through the CIC of the command ship.
 The CIC will be supervised by joint task force controllers provided by TG 7.4.
-These air controllers will control movement of TG 7.4 aircraft and, in the interest of safety and positioning requirements, the activities of such other aircraft as may be appropriate. - o.
-CJTF SEVEN will coordinate arrangements for sample return flights. - All shots at BIKINI will be detonated by the Firing Party on ENYU ISLAND.
-The ENIWETOK shot will be detonated by the Firing Party on PARRY ISLAND. - q.
+These air controllers will control movement of TG 7.4 aircraft and, in the interest of safety and positioning requirements, the activities of such other aircraft as may be appropriate. - a.
+Annex A, page A-3, paragraph 5n After last sentence add "In the event unidentified aircraft enter the test area, CTG 7.3 will alert CTG 7.4 regarding the situation.
+CTG 7.4 will direct test aircraft to depart the area on appropriate headings and control of the area will revert to CTG 7.3 for the duration of the defensive effort.
+J. OH FARMI ISLAND. - q.
 All shots will be detonated before sunrise.
-Los Alamos Scientific Laboratory shots will be one (1) to one-half $(\frac{1}{2})$ hour before and UCRL shots one-half $(\frac{1}{2})$ hour before.

-Population During Operational Phase.
-The following figures depict population distribution at ENIWETOK and BIKINI ATOLLS during various phases of the operation.
+Los Alamos Scientific Laboratory shots will be one (1) to one-half $(\frac{1}{2})$ hour before and UCRL shots one-half (1/2) hour before. - Population During Operational Phase.
+The following figures depict population distribution_at ENIWETOK and BIKINI ATOLLS during various phases of the operation.
 (These population figures will be subject to change in the near future due to revisions in shot locations).